MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-site-collection.md

 # Create a site

-This article describes how global admins and SharePoint admins in Microsoft 365 can create sites (previously called "site collections").
+This article describes how global admins and SharePoint admins in Microsoft 365 can create sites (previously called "site collections") in the SharePoint admin center.
+For info about creating sites and adding users and groups to them by using Microsoft PowerShell, see [Create SharePoint sites and add users with PowerShell](/microsoft-365/enterprise/create-sharepoint-sites-and-add-users-with-powershell).

 For info about creating site collections in SharePoint Server, see [Create a site collection in SharePoint Server](../SharePointServer/sites/create-a-site-collection.md).

-## Create a site in the new SharePoint admin center

-By using the new SharePoint admin center, you can create sites that use one of the new team site or communication site templates.
+## Create a team site or communication site

 1. Go to the [Active sites page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true), and sign in with an account that has [admin permissions](./sharepoint-admin-role.md) for your organization.